is-cute/docs/docs/other/zerotier.md

 ![Setting ZeroTier's network adapter](/static/other/zerotier/server/windows-firewall2.png)

 ==- Allowing Pings to Your Host

 In Windows, the built-in firewall blocks pings to your host by default, preventing clients from pinging your server.

-Enabling these firewall rules typically isn't required by your host. *However, if you encounter problems with inbound connections, it may help.*
+Enabling these firewall rules typically isn't required by your host. *However, if you encounter problems with inbound connections, it may help for troubleshooting.*

 !!!warning Warning
-While disabling your firewall may allow pings, *it is not recommended as it can leave your server at risk.*
+While disabling your firewall may allow pings, *it is not recommended as it can leave your server at risk* !!!
-!!!

-- On your host, launch [Windows Defender Firewall with Advanced Security](https://learn.microsoft.com/en-us/windows/security/operating-system-security/network-security/windows-firewall/windows-firewall-with-advanced-security).
+- On your host, launch [Windows Defender Firewall with Advanced Security](https://learn.microsoft.com/en-us/windows/security/operating-system-security/network-security/windows-firewall/windows-firewall-with-advanced-security)
 - Under ***Inbound Rules***, enable all rules titled ***File and Printer Sharing (Echo Request - ICMPv4-In)***.

 ![Allowing pings to your host](/static/other/zerotier/server/windows-pings.gif)